flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

   DDRB = _BV(PB0);

   while(1) {
   PORTB ^= _BV(PB0);
   sleep(1000);
   }
 }
 {% endhighlight %}

-...While I instinctively knew what this program was supposed to do, I still had no idea what I was looking at.
-Obviously, we're doing some setup, and then going into a loop to toggle the LED on and off, but what do all these capital letters mean?
+...While I instinctively knew what this program was supposed to do, I still had no idea what `DDRB = _BV(PB0)` or `PORTB ^= _BV(PB0)` were doing.
+Obviously, line 2 is doing some kind of setup, the loop toggles the LED on and off, but what do all these capital letters mean?
 Are they supposed to be macros or something?

-Short answer: Yes.
+Short answer: Yes and no.

 Long answer:

 # AVR Ports

 Arduino is great.
-It takes a lot of the esoteric aspects of microcontroller programming and makes it very obvious what you're doing.
-The problem is that this can give a false understanding of how pins on an AVR actually work.
+It takes a lot of the esoteric aspects of microcontroller programming and makes what you're doing very obvious.
+The problem is that this can give a false understanding of how pins on an AVR work at a hardware level.

 I started by looking at pinout for the ATmega32u4:

 ![alt text](/assets/32U4PinMapping.png "ATmega32u4 pinout")

-In my case, `PB0` (Pin 8 on the diagram) seems to connected to the LED on my Pro Micro.
-This can been seen on the diagram how its function on an Arduino is an RX LED.
+In my case, `PB0` (Pin 8 on the diagram) seems to be connected to the LED on my Pro Micro.
 Neat.
-I tried modifying the code to work with other pins too, connecting an LED to the appropriate pin. `PB1` worked, `PD4` was also good.
+I tried modifying the code to work with other pins too, connecting an LED to the appropriate pin. `PB1` worked; `PD4` was also good.

-Keeping in mind the keyboard, I knew that I would need to set a bunch of pins as inputs and cycle through outputs to create a scanning matrix (More on that in a later post).
-The point is, I would need to source voltage from one pin to another, checking its state to see if a switch had been pressed.
+In order to detect keypresses on the keyboard, I would need to source voltage from one pin to another.
 I found some example code for setting a pin as an input:

 {% highlight c %}
 // Set PB0 as an input, and the rest as outputs